statwangz/MCube-tutorial/docs/source/usage.rst

 =====================================

 With the deconvolution results, we can identify cell-type-specific SVGs by applying ``MCube``.
-Please see more examples in :doc:`/analysis/index`.
+Please see the examples in :doc:`/analysis/index`.

 .. bibliography::
     :filter: {"usage"} & docnames